api-platform/create-client/README.md

 import { syncHistoryWithStore, routerReducer as routing } from 'react-router-redux'

-// Replace "foo" by the name of the resource type import foo from './reducers/foo/';
+// Replace "foo" by the name of the resource type import fooReducers from './reducers/foo/';
+import fooRoutes from './routes/foo';
 import { FooList, FooCreate, FooUpdate } from './components/foo/';

 const store = createStore(
-  combineReducers({routing, form, foo}), // Don't forget to register the reducers here applyMiddleware(thunk),
+  combineReducers({routing, form, fooReducers}), // Don't forget to register the reducers here applyMiddleware(thunk),
 );